yeshua453/website/docs/hot-reload.md

 slug: hot-reload
 ---

-In this How-To we are going to show how to speed up the development of Pglet Python apps with hot reload tool.
+In this How-To we are going to show how to speed up the development of Flet Python apps with hot reload tool.

-Pglet app consists of one or more `.py` files in app directory.
+Flet app consists of one or more `.py` files in app directory.
 It normally runs as any other Python app with `python your-app.py`.
 When any of `.py` files change, the application must be restarted.
-While you do a lot of small changes working to perfect your Pglet UI, those constant restarts could become very annoying.
+While you do a lot of small changes working to perfect your Flet UI, those constant restarts could become very annoying.

 [**watchexec**](https://github.com/watchexec/watchexec) is a simple, standalone tool that watches a path and runs a command whenever it detects modifications.